oracle/oci-typescript-sdk/lib/loggingingestion/README.md

-# OCI NodeJS client for Loggingingestion Service
+# OCI Node.js client for Loggingingestion Service

 This module enables you to write code to manage resources for Loggingingestion Service.